jaegpark/jaegpark/README.md

  Building a robot.
-Giving LLMs brains.
-Simulating the world.
+Simulating the atmosphere.
+Making brains for LLMs.
 Diagnosing society's problems.

 <!--
 <a href="https://github.com/anuraghazra/github-readme-stats">